garrandall/popular-music-data/tracks/say-it-again-jermaine-stewart.md

   ranking_list: Billboard Hot 100
   start_date: '1988-06-04'
 ---
-Say it again, ooh, baby
+Say it again, oh baby
 Please say it one more time for me
 I don't believe I heard you right
 Did you say you love me?
-Mmm-hmm
+Mmm-hm
-(Ooh-ooh-ooh)
+(Ohohooh

 We've been friends, real close friends, for a long time I can tell there's something heavy hanging on your mind